KuhleJames/Coffee-Order-Sales-Dashboard/README.md

 ## Business Problem
 Prior to this project the coffee business relied on static, manual spreadsheets for reporting.
 The pain points were:
 - No single source of truth for sales aggregated across orders, customers and products.
--Insufficient visibility into temporal trends (seasonality, growth).
+- Insufficient visibility into temporal trends (seasonality, growth).
 - Hard to compare sales across countries, roast types, and package sizes quickly.
 - No simple way to evaluate loyalty card effectiveness or to identify top customers for retention/upsell.
 - Manual reporting took considerable time and was error-prone.